Starting a Business in Wisconsin (Made Simple)

 LLCs also have pass-through taxation, and therefore avoid the double taxation that Corporations face.

-LLCs are also a lot easier to set up and maintain than Corporations.
+Additionally, LLCs are a lot easier to set up and maintain than Corporations.
 For these reasons, LLCs are the most common choice for small businesses.

 For more information, please see LLC vs Sole Proprietorship vs Corporation.